neurobagel/documentation/docs/data_prep.md

 Neurobagel **additionally** requires that:

 - At least one column in the phenotypic TSV contains subject IDs that match the names of [BIDS subject subdirectories](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#filesystem-structure).
-If this condition is not met, you will encounter an error when [running the Neurobagel CLI](cli.md) on your dataset to generate Neurobagel graph-ready files.
+If this condition is not met, you will encounter an error when [running the Neurobagel CLI](cli.md) on your dataset to generate Neurobagel graph-ready files, indicating that your BIDS directory contains subjects not found in your phenotypic file.

     !!! note
         Subject IDs are case-sensitive and must match BIDS subject IDs exactly